-Participants: Participants for the ASRHR training, under this guide can be drawn from service providers working in schools, health facilities, communities and tertiary colleges (e.g. teachers, clinical health workers, health facility support staff, lecturers, community based distributors, village health workers, counsellors and peer educators/counsellors), Below is a table indicating a mapping of potential participants by setting of ASRHR programming in Zimbabwe:
+Participants for the ASRHR training (users of this handbook) can be drawn from schools, health facilities, communities and tertiary colleges (e.g. teachers, clinical health workers, health facility support staff, lecturers, community based distributors, village health workers, counsellors and peer educators/counsellors).
+Below, is a table indicating a mapping of potential participants (users) of this handbook by setting of ASRHR programming in Zimbabwe: